 Moss Park: Past and Present

 Explore the Moss Park neighbourhood along historic Queen East.
 Discover remnants of the past and uncover the hidden legacy of this downtown community.
-From an industrious beginning to an era of urban decline, Moss Park remains a collection of forgotten tales stretching back to the very origins of the city itself.
+From an industrious beginning ....
+Moss Park remains a collection of forgotten tales stretching back to the very origins of the city itself.

 ONE GALS TORONTO APRIL 18, 2018